Subaru Forester Insurance Rates

 Rate estimates by individual coverage type:

-Price estimates include $500 policy deductibles, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
-Rates are averaged for all 50 states and Forester trim levels.
+These estimates include $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes medical and UM/UIM coverage.
+Rates are averaged for all 50 U.S. states and for all Forester models.

 Price Range by Coverage and Risk

-For the average driver, prices range range from as low as $394 for basic liability insurance to a high of $2,810 for a high-risk insurance policy.
+For the average driver, prices range go from the low end price of $394 for just liability insurance to the much higher price of $2,810 for a driver who requires high-risk insurance.

 Price Range by Location